 The Mediterranean diet is perfect for those who love fresh fruits, vegetables, and fish.
 It’s heart-friendly and includes food staples of the region around the Mediterranean Sea, like Italy, Croatia, and Greece.

 The diet is focused on healthy fats, like omega-3s, and other foods that support heart health.
 Here’s how to follow the Mediterranean diet.

 The professor of nutrition at the University of Massachusetts Nancy L. Cohen explains that the Mediterranean diet is abundant in seafood, whole grains, nuts, seeds, fruits, vegetables, and olive oil.

-On the other hand, it’s low in red meat and moderate in cheese and yogurt as dairy products.
+On the other hand, it’s low in red meat and moderates in cheese and yogurt as dairy products.

 Also, it allows red wine in moderation, or up to five ounces a day for women and up to ten ounces a day for men.

 Sweets are also ok if eaten occasionally and in moderation.

 According to researchers, this diet is one of the healthiest around.
-If we follow it to become leaner, we should stick to it at least six months.
+If we follow it to become leaner, we should stick to it for at least six months.
 Of course, it’s best if we could follow it forever.

 The Mediterranean diet is good for the heart and longevity.
-It reduces the risk of heart disease, helps us manage diabetes, reduces the blood pressure and cholesterol levels, and helps us avoid many chronic conditions.
+It reduces the risk of heart disease, helps us manage diabetes, reduces blood pressure and cholesterol levels, and helps us avoid many chronic conditions.

 Many researchers agree that following this diet along with regular physical activity will increase our lifespan.

 Here are five long-term controlled studies analyzing the effects of the Mediterranean diet on people’s health.

 Most participants had metabolic syndrome, diabetes, or a higher risk of heart disease.